-Competency Element 8.1: Seeks out knowledge about specific traditional healing practices
+Competency Element 8.1: Seeks out knowledge about specific traditional healing practices that are culturally relevant to individuals and communities.
 Competency Element 8.2: Makes changes to practice when appropriate.

-COMPETENCY UNIT 9 DEMONSTRATES AN UNDERSTANDING OF NATIONAL HEALTH, SOCIAL AND POLITICAL PROCESSES evaluation, and program planning.
+COMPETENCY UNIT 9 DEMONSTRATES AN UNDERSTANDING OF NATIONAL HEALTH, SOCIAL AND POLITICAL PROCESSES

-Competency Element 9.1: Actively seeks to participate in health policy development and health care.

-Competency Element 9.2: Accepts leadership responsibility in the delivery of nursing and
+Competency Element 9.1: Actively seeks to participate in health policy development and evaluation, and program planning.
+Competency Element 9.2: Accepts leadership responsibility in the delivery of nursing and health care.